ofthewildfire/ofthewildfire/README.md

 ### 💜 currently

-- 🎓 Finishing my CS Associate's degree
+- 🎓 Working toward my CS Bachelor's
-- 🐘 Deep in Laravel, Filament, and the OctoberCMS ecosystem
+- 🐘 Laravel, Filament, and the OctoberCMS ecosystem
 - 🐍 Sharpening Python (and picking up Go) on [boot.dev](https://boot.dev)
 - 💼 Freelancing in web development
 - ✍️ Writing about the journey on [Hashnode](https://hashnode.com/@ofthewildfire)
-- 🌱 Planning a 2026 project: *"Let Me Help You Feel Less Alone"*

 ### 🛠️✨ what I actually use now